AnkerPay/Anker/doc/masternode_conf_gui.md

 ![Fig4](img/start_ank_node_save.png)
 4) Install the latest version of the ANK wallet onto your ankernode.
 The lastest version can be found here: https://github.com/AnkerPay/Anker-Docker-Core

-    Note: Before run your masternode on VPS copy your anker.conf file to Anker-Docker-Core directory, or open the anker.conf by typing and paste your wallet generated configuration from clipboard
+    Note: Before run your AnkerNode on VPS copy your anker.conf file to Anker-Docker-Core directory, or open the anker.conf by typing and paste your wallet generated configuration from clipboard

-## Start your masternode ##
+## Start your AnkerNode ##

 7) Now, you need to finally start these things in this order

 – From the Control wallet AnkerNodes page select your AnkerNode and press "Start alias" button

 Congratulations!
-You have successfully created your masternode!
+You have successfully created your AnkerNode!